-Moving your business closer to becoming a Smart Factory is widely regarded as being essential to remain competitive and profitable.
-Driving efficiency savings, making productivity gains, dealing with skills shortages – these are just some of the challenges that manufacturers face which can be considerably mitigated with Smart Factory solutions.
+Moving your business closer to becoming a Smart Factory is widely regarded as essential to continuing competitiveness and profitability.
+Driving efficiency savings, making productivity gains, dealing with skills shortages – these are just some of the challenges that manufacturers face, all of which can be considerably mitigated with Smart Factory solutions.

 The answers to these and similar questions are not easy as there is no one-size-fits-all solution.
 Instead, the many different variables that exist mean the solution is different for every production environment.

-Those variables include production inefficiencies that currently exist, productivity issues, and the product/s being manufactured as well as the wider business processes for procurement, distribution into the supply chain, sales, and more.
+Those variables include the production inefficiencies that currently exist, issues with productivity, and the specifics of the product/s being manufactured, as well as the wider business processes for procurement, distribution into the supply chain, sales, and more.

 The steps typically involved to move your facility from where it is now to a Smart Factory include: